Replace one file with another (both having the same filename).

 Syntax REPLACE [Drive:][path]SourceFiles [Drive:][path2] [/A] [/P] [/R] [/W]

 REPLACE [Drive:][path]SourceFiles [Drive:][path2] [/S] [/P] [/R] [/W] [/U]

 Key path/files : The source file(s), wildcards accepted.

-path2 : The destination folder. /A : Add any missing files.
+path2 : The destination folder.
+If no destination is specified REPLACE will use the current drive and directory as the destination. /A : Add any missing files.

 /P : Prompt for confirmation (each file)

 /S : Include all subfolders of the destination.